 There was not much knowledge within the dental fraternity about the appliance.
 This can be easily understood with a very simple example: When a driver is asked to drive an automatic transmission car from a manual hand gear machine, it won’t be easy for him/her as they are not used with the new technology.
-With time when they drive the automatic transmission car for some time and get used to, it becomes easy and the ride gets smooth.
+With time when they drive the automatic transmission car for some time and get used to it, it becomes easy and the ride gets smooth.

 The technology was in infant stages.
 There was much work to be done on the software, which takes simulates tooth movement, to get accurate results

 There was much training required for the software operators about what to expect when a certain malocclusion is presented.
 (On a software, on can do magical movements but the most difficult part is to anticipate how much a tooth will move when a specific malocclusion is presented.
-It should be noted that Clear aligners are customized appliances and almost every patient presents with different malocclusions as every patient has multiple variables on which tooth movement depends like Age, gender, race, medical conditions, dental conditions etc.
+It should be noted that Clear aligners are customized appliances and almost every patient presents with different malocclusions as every patient has multiple variables on which tooth movement depends like Age, gender, race, medical conditions, dental conditions, etc.

 The material from which clear aligners are made.
-(Every plastic is not same.
+(Every plastic is not the same.
 There are specific ingredients in the plastic which brings about specific movements.
 A lot of data is available on this topic on the internet).

 The type of attachments used: This is a very interesting topic.
 Most people think that in clear aligners magic will happen.
 Just wear invisible plastic trays and teeth start moving the way they are shown in mock-up plans.
 But hold on!
 To move teeth the plastic needs to exert forces in specific directions to get accurate results.
 Without these customized attachments it is impossible.
-At least till date, with certainty.
+At least to date, with certainty.
 Certain companies claim that they have developed proprietary techniques to get results without attachments.
 Well, I am yet to see this happen.
 Only in very few minor movements of Incisors, this is virtually impossible and cases are either badly spoiled or keep getting refinements without an end.

 When there are so many variables, how is it possible for someone to remotely treat a case without the involvement of a dentist to at least monitor the case?
 Who will place attachments?
 Who will report if anything is not going as planned?
 Who will do the procedures like interproximal reduction?
 Or who will decide which treatment plan is better for a particular patient?

 I have always believed that appliances never treat the patients, doctors do.
 Appliances are just a tool that doctors use to get a result.
-When you are contemplating of getting a treatment done without the involvement of a dentist directly by a company, throw another question at yourself to help you decide- will you board a flight which has no pilots and company claims that only autopilot will be enough to take you to the destination.
+When you are contemplating getting a treatment done without the involvement of a dentist directly by a company, throw another question at yourself to help you decide- will you board a flight that has no pilots and company claims that only autopilot will be enough to take you to the destination.
 Will you board that flight?
 If your answer is yes, then well you may well get your treatment done with machines & software with no one to guide and help you during the treatment.

-–by Dr Swapnil Gupta (CEO, Directors ODS Aligners)
+–by Dr. Swapnil Gupta (CEO, Directors ODS Aligners)